Navya-tayi/Coding-a-Discord-Chat-Bot-That-Talks-Like-Your-Favorite-Character/README.md

 chat bots are much better that tony stark’s chat bot in this case.)

-Credit of the code and idea: https://www.youtube.com/watch?v=UjDpW_SOrlw  --> WATCH THIS FOR CLEAR UNDERSTANDING!!!
+Credit of the code and idea (from freecodecamp.org and Lynn zheng): https://www.youtube.com/watch?v=UjDpW_SOrlw  --> WATCH THIS FOR CLEAR UNDERSTANDING!!!